History of Florida: Everglades, hurricanes, drilling and the environment

-In the early 20^{th} century engineers from the Everglades Drainage District that was created in 1913 commissioned a large scale drainage of the Florida Everglades that was economically feasible.
-The commission would reclaim land for agriculture by building extensive canal system and its outcome significantly altered the natural flow of water.
+In the early 20th century engineers from the Everglades Drainage District that was created in 1913 commissioned a large scale drainage of the Florida Everglades that was economically feasible.
+The commission would reclaim land for agriculture by building an extensive canal system and its outcome significantly altered the natural flow of water.

 Oranges have been grown and sold in Florida since 1872.
 Production dropped 59% from the 2008–09 season to the 2016–17 season.
 The decline was mostly due to canker, citrus greening disease, and hurricane damage.

 Fishing

-In 2009–2010, "there were hardly any fish off Florida...they are finding fish all over Florida" in 2016.
+The end of World War 2 gave rise to an influx of the ideal version of Florida and provided a new means of enrichment and eventual revenue: fishing.
+Florida's new popularity as a tourist destination paved the way for many of the fishing attractions to gain favor with the public, becoming a common recreation for the late 19th century.
+The extent of this newfound pastime, however, led to concerns about the fish population, although it has since regained traction in recent years.
 The federal government believes this is due to federal restraints on fishing.

-A major red tide occurred along Florida’s coast from 1946 to 1947, during which scientist was able to identify the cause, which was a microscopic plankton Gymnodinium brevis that is now called karenia brevis that caused a widespread of fish deaths.
+A major red tide occurred along Florida's coast from 1946 to 1947, during which scientist was able to identify the cause, which was a microscopic plankton Gymnodinium brevis that is now called karenia brevis that caused a widespread of fish deaths.
 The red tide has caused more than one million fish deaths and revealed the concentration of the organism in the coastal waters.